 GROFF: Wow, yes.
 I'm impressed that you know that.
 Yeah, my dad is Mennonite, and my mom is Methodist.
 We were raised Methodist.
 But we're - but my dad's whole side of the family is Mennonite, which is, like, watered-down Amish.

 GROSS: Yeah.
 But, like, Amish people usually wear - you know, like, the women have - often have bonnets.
 The men grow long beards.
 They don't use technology.
 They live in their own community cut off from the rest of the world, except maybe for the farmers markets (laughter).

 GROSS: ...That they come out for with, like, fabulous produce.

 GROFF: Correct.
 Yeah, Mennonites drive cars and have electricity.
-And there - it's - this sort of connection in a lot of ways is that a lot of Mennonites in Lancaster - there are a lot of farmers.
+And there - it's - this sort of connection in a lot of ways is that I grew up in Lancaster, Pa.
+A lot of Mennonites in Lancaster - there're a lot of farmers.
 And so there's this sort of bridge between the Mennonite and the Amish community because the Mennonites are still, you know, conservative and religious.
 But - and the Amish can ride in cars but not drive them or own them.
 So the Mennonites kind of end up becoming this bridge between the Amish and the modern world.

 So, like, my grandmother, who was full Mennonite, would have Amish women, you know, cleaning her house and working in her garden.
 Then I would mow my grandmother's lawn, and then I would drive the Amish women back to their farm.
 So I was, like, the Amish lady chauffeur.

-GROSS: Did - you know, your parents are both athletes.
-Your mother is a gym teacher - right? - and your father I think was a basketball player in school.
+GROSS: You know, your parents are both athletes.
+Your mother is a gym teacher - right? - and your father, I think, was a basketball player in school.